canonical/kafka-operator/docs/how-to/create-mtls-client-credentials.md

 ### Create client's keystore

-Create the client's keystore using the following commands.

-First, store the passwords used for keystores in environment variables:
+To create the client's keystore, first store the passwords used for the keystores in some environment variables:

 ```bash
 KAFKA_CLIENT_KEYSTORE_PASSWORD=changeme